chsueh2/chsueh2.github.io/index.md

 # Here I share my...

 - previous works and projects
-- programming tips (R, python and SQL)
+- programming tips (R, python, SAS and SQL)
 - learning of statistics and machine learning
 - thoughts about data science